Phonicmas/Warhammer40kGenesAndPsycasts/README.md

 1. Make greater daemon sprites for all gods.
 2. Give Khorne marked pawns special abilities that grows stronger the more they've killed.
 3. Special effect for daemon ressurection and summoning.
+4. Rewrite ritual worker and recipes to be more mainstream, which means the recipe should be extended to contain fields for required genes, forbidden genes, jobfailstring and so on.

 ## Ideas
 1. Wounded space marine drop pod - for genes acqusition